 Liquor Licence Applications

-The following municipal information and documentation must be provided to the AGCO in order to support an application for a new liquor sales licence or an outdoor addition to an existing liquor licence:
+The following municipal information and documentation must be provided to the AGCO in order to support an application for a new liquor sales licence for an extension of a licensed premises to an existing liquor licence:

 Municipal Information Form

-A Municipal Information Form must be completed and signed by an applicant’s local municipal clerk’s office and returned to the AGCO.
-Some municipalities prefer to return the form to the applicant for delivery to the AGCO, whereas others prefer to mail the form directly to the AGCO.
+A Municipal Information Form must be completed and signed by an applicant’s local municipal clerk’s office and uploaded to the iAGCO online portal.
+Some municipalities prefer to return the form to the applicant for submission to the AGCO, whereas other municipalitiess prefer to email the form directly to the AGCO at Agency.Letter@agco.ca.
 Either approach is acceptable.

 Three municipal agency letters of approval (also known as “compliance letters”) are required from applicants as part of their liquor licence application: